 In January 2011, the Board decided to move services back to the church’s home on High Street.
 But because the Special Use Permit specifically prohibited Sunday services, the services were moved to Saturday.
 After a little more than a year, the church successfully petitioned the Planning Commission to let services be held on Sunday again, pointing to the year of Saturday services that had not generated any complaints from neighbors.

 For almost two years after Cynthia Wilson left, the church had a series of guest speakers for Sunday services, and no single spiritual leader.
 In early 2012, the Board decided that it was time to invite a new minister to lead the church once more, and chose Reverend Blaine Tinsley.
 He gave his first message on Easter Sunday in 2012, and continues to lead with loving humor and passionate spirituality.

-The Board and congregation of Unity Church of Maui, always willing to be Spirit-led, continues to listen to God’s vision for Unity Church of Maui fully embracing Charles Fillmore’s quote, “The best is yet to be.”
+The Board and congregation of Unity Church of Maui, always willing to be Spirit-led, continues to listen to God’s vision for Unity Church of Maui fully embracing the Robert Browning quote employed by Charles Fillmore and Phil and Dorothy Pierson, “The best is yet to be!”